Price: $12.00 – $40.00

 If you have a natural soil floor, Dwarf White Isopods are the best investment you’ll ever make.
 They’re an extraordinary clean up crew for your natural enclosure, happily eating up all sorts of mold & fungus.
 They make pretty short work of gecko poop and dropped tails too.
 A colony of Dwarf Whites will also help to eliminate anaerobic bacteria as they create aeration while moving through the soil.
-And to answer the question that most folks who are new to isopods always have before you even ask it – NO, Dwarf White Isopods do not eat reptile eggs.
+And to answer the question that most folks who are new to isopods always have before you even ask it – NO, typically Dwarf White Isopods do not eat reptile eggs.
 Not the good ones anyway.
 They’ll demolish a moldy dead or infertile one though.
 But they do not eat good eggs.
 They’re actually quite beneficial to your growing eggs, as they keep the area around them aerated and free of mold.
+Dwarf Whites do have a fancy for eggs of certain reptile species though.
+Fertile eggs of both Chahoua and Eurydactylodes have been reported to have been consumed by Dwarf Whites residing in the enclosure.
+If you have breeding animals and are considering adding microfauna to your Chahoua or Eurydactylodes enclosure, you may want to consider springtails.

 Dwarf White isopods are a great choice as tank janitors for many different reptile species.
 They are a hardy crustacean, and can tolerate a pretty wide range of temperatures and moisture levels.
 Their small size and tendency to stay just under the surface of the soil make them virtually invisible to most reptiles, so you don’t have to worry about your larger geckos picking them off as a snack.
 However for any creatures who eat a micro diet, such as dart frogs, micro geckos, and arachnids, these little dirt shrimp can double as a clean up crew and feeders.
 Pretty much anything that eats pinheads or fruit flies can eat these isopods too.